Frequently Asked DWI Questions

 How long will this process take?

 There are many factors that determine how long a criminal case will last.
 Cases that are on the trial docket will obviously take longer to resolve.
-The majority of our DWI cases are resolved within 6 months - 1 year in Collin County and 8 months – 2 years in Dallas County.
+The majority of our DWI cases are resolved within six months to one year in Collin County and eight months to two years in Dallas County.

 Will I go to prison or jail for a DWI conviction?

 The punishment will vary depending upon the circumstances of your case and whether this is your first, second or subsequent offense.
 By working with a defense lawyer and fighting your charges, you have the chance to avoid a conviction and therefore keep your freedom.

 An attorney can begin working to protect your rights and interests by challenging the prosecution's case and the evidence against you.
 This may include challenging field sobriety test results, breath test results or blood tests results.
 An attorney's representation would also include presence at any and all court appearances, including trial.

 Can a lawyer represent me at my ALR hearing?